-25km from Uralla, the reserve protects rock art made by the Aniwan people 150-500 years ago as well as the moutain itself and its natural environment.
+25km from Uralla, Bulagaranda (Mount Yarrowyck) Aboriginal Area protects rock art made by the Aniwan people 150-500 years ago as well as the mountain itself and its natural environment.
 A 3km return walk around a beautiful nature reserve passes the rock art and traverses the gorgeous landscape.

 Haven for birds and a hide for enthusiasts.
 Collect a list of local birds from the Visitor Information Centre and head out to either lagoon for peaceful bird watching while adding to your 'twitchers' list!